netx-ulx/P4Visor/readme.md

 ## 1. Requirements

-In order to merge P4 programs, the user must first install the following dependencies:
+In order to merge P4 programs and to test the result with the following instructions, the user must first install the following dependencies:

 ```
 - [p4c-bm](https://github.com/p4lang/p4c-bm)